pokeclicker/pokeclicker-wiki/data/Farm/Setups.md

 This strategy is also the fastest, but needs at least about 4 and a half hours of active growth and mutation time to complete.

 ## Sprinklotad Leveling Strategy
-The most efficient way to gain experience for the [[Sprinklotad]] is to equip the fully-leveled Sprayduck and surround 4 Kasib berries with Cheri berries in the following way.
-Keep replanting Cheris as they wither while either shoveling or harvesting extra Kasibs that may sprout.
+The most efficient way to gain experience for the [[Oak Items/Sprinklotad]] is to equip the fully-leveled Sprayduck and surround 4 Kasib berries with Cheri berries in the following way.
+Keep replanting Cheri as they wither while either shoveling or harvesting extra Kasib that may sprout.

 **Farm**
 ::: table-mutations